DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/transfers.md

 Participant transfers is dynamically generated using the `Api::V3::ECF::BuildTransfers` service.

 Induction record with `induction_status` is set to `leaving` is used for leaving.
 The next induction record which does not have `induction_status` as `leaving` and has `school_transfer` set to `true` is used for joining.

+Take note, old induction records might have incorrect formatting or sequence which could result in the transfer record being incorrect.